easystats/insight/cran-comments.md

-This release fixes CRAN check errors related to the latest fixest-update.
+This release fixes CRAN check errors related to the latest pscl-update.